Life's a Dance

 Life's a Dance is the debut studio album by American country music singer John Michael Montgomery, released on October 13, 1992, by Atlantic Records.
-It features the singles "Life's a Dance", "Beer and Bones" and "I Love the Way You Love Me", which peaked at #4, #21, and #1, respectively, on the Billboard country charts between 1992 and 1993.
+It features the singles "Life's a Dance", "Beer and Bones" and "I Love the Way You Love Me", which peaked at Nos.
+4, 21, and 1, respectively, on the Billboard country charts between 1992 and 1993.
 The album has been certified 3× Platinum by the RIAA for shipments of three million copies in the United States.

 "Takin' Off the Edge" was later recorded by Kevin Denney on his 2002 self-titled debut album.
 "Dream On Texas Ladies" was originally recorded by Rex Allen Jr. on his 1984 album On the Move and had a Top 20 hit with this song.